25 Colleges and Universities Ranked by Their OpenCourseWare

 The University of Hong Kong features a number of free learning materials for students, including 5 courses and about 25 lectures.
 These materials are all available through the Department of Architecture and include study in such areas as the built environment, green building practices, energy efficiency, building energy and environmental sciences.
 The university was ranked 44th in the world by Times Higher Education in 2015-2016.

 Carnegie Mellon University

 Carnegie Mellon University has over 20 free online courses available through its Open Learning Initiative.
 These courses cover topics in engineering, chemistry, biology, physics, statistics, economics and French.
 Two courses in STEM readiness and foundations are available along with a media programming and healthcare management course.
 Carnegie Mellon was ranked 23rd among national universities by U.S. News in 2014.
-The publication also named it the 14th best up-and-coming school in the nation.

 Duke's Massive Open Online Courses initiative is a newer program released in 2012.
 It offers about 20 courses through its partnership with Coursera.
 Examples of available courses include irrational behavior, bioelectricity, astronomy, medical neuroscience and chemistry, to name a few.
 Duke is the 7th best national university, based on 2014 U.S. News rankings.
-The publication also named it the 12th best value school.

 American University Washington College of Law

 American University's law school features almost 20 podcasts covering legal topics.
 Students can listen to podcasts on student debt relief, government secrecy, human rights and more.
 Some podcasts cover guest lectures, while others focus on seminars and workshops from student conferences or summits.
 American University was listed as the 75th best national university by U.S. News, and its law school was ranked 75th in the nation in 2014.